arsuq/MemoryLanes/MemoryLanes/README.md

 	public readonly long MaxTotalAllocatedBytes;
 }
 ```

+The OnMaxLaneReached and OnMaxTotalBytesReached control whether the Highway will throw a
+MemoryLaneExcepton with codes *MaxLanesCountReached* or *MaxTotalAllocBytesReached*.
+When any of these thresholds is reached (MaxLanesCount or MaxTotalAllocatedBytes) by
+default the corresponding error code is thrown.
+If the delegates are not null and return true
+the allocation will simply fail by returning null instead of a fragment instance.

 One may notice that the buffer lengths are limited to Int32.MaxValue everywhere
 in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.